-The RC comprises three non-executive Directors, of whom two including the Chairman, are independent.
+In accordance with the Code, the RC comprises three nonexecutive Directors, of whom two including the Chairman, are independent.
 The members of the RC are also independent of Management and free from any business or other relationships, which may materially interfere with the exercise of independent judgement.
 The Company Secretary is the Secretary to the RC.